What is the definition of a tree that should be protected and How Do I Find Out

-Trees play an important part in the environment, providing shade, clean air and aesthetic value our surroundings.
-However they are not all equal and some carry an additional status of protection, making it illegal to perform any activity without authorization.
-If you’re considering having a tree removed, it’s essential to understand the status of protection for the tree in question and the steps you have to take to comply with the law.
-In this article, we’ll guide you through the process of discovering whether the tree is protected and what you need take to be sure you are acting within the law.
+Trees play an essential role in our environment, providing shade, clean air and aesthetic value our surroundings.
+However they are not all identical and some are granted additional protection status, making it illegal to do any work without permission.
+If you’re thinking of having a tree removed it is essential to know the status of protection for the tree in question and what steps you’ll need to take to comply with the laws.
+The following article we will help you understand the steps to determine if the tree is secured and the steps you will need to do to ensure that you are acting within the law.

-A protected tree is one that has been subjected to certain legal controls It is illegal to do works on a tree without obtaining the necessary permissions.
-There are two types of protection that a tree could be protected by - statutory protection and preservation orders.
+A protected tree has been subjected to certain legal restrictions It is illegal to carry out work on a protected tree without the required permissions.
+There are two types of protection that a tree might have: preservation and protection orders that are statutory.

-In the context of the law trees are protected by laws and under the control of Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities to protect trees with a significant public value and to ensure that they do not get damaged or destroyed.
+As a matter of the law, trees are protected by the law, and they are in the hands of Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities to safeguard trees of significant value to the public and ensure they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs , but are put in place by the Secretary of State for the Environment.
-Trees with preservation orders are considered to have exceptional value and are shielded from all work, which includes felling.
+Preservation orders are like TPOs in that they are put in place through the secretary of state for the Environment.
+Preservation orders for trees are considered to be of exceptional value and are shielded from all work, which includes felling.

-To determine if trees are protected, you must to verify if it’s under an TPO or preservation orders.
-It is done by contacting your authorities in your area and asking them look up their records.
+To determine whether the tree is protected, you need to check if it is in the process of being subject to a TPO or preservation orders.
+It is done by contacting your authorities in your area and asking them search their records.

 TPO search

-To search for the TPO You can reach your local Tree and Woodland officer of your local authority.
-They will inform you if the tree is protected.
-They’ll also be able advise you about the next steps to follow if the tree is protected.
+To find the TPO You can reach the Tree and Woodland officer at your local authority.
+They will inform you whether the tree is in the protection.
+They’ll also be able to guide you about the next steps to follow if the tree is protected.

 Preservation order search

-To search for a preservation order, you will need to contact secretary of state for Environment.
-They can inform you if the tree is protected and will provide the information you require and direction.
+If you are looking for a preservation permit, you’ll need to call secretary of state for Environment.
+They will tell you whether the tree is protected and provide you with the information you require and direction.

 FAQs: